 Illegal hex characters

-These options control how the generated byte sequences are represented using hexadecimal notation:
+These settings control how the generated byte sequences are represented using hexadecimal notation:

 Do illegal hex - When the list of illegally-encoded items has been generated using overlong encodings and illegal variants of continuation bytes (if selected), it is possible to modify the hexadecimal encoding of the resulting byte sequences to confuse certain pattern-matching controls.
 Hex encoding uses the characters A - F to represent the decimal values 10 - 15.
 However, some hex decoders interpret, for example, G as decimal 16 and H as decimal 17.
 So